 2. Keep to a daily routine

-Carers we're talking to are finding it helpful to set up a regular routine (e.g. Walking the dog at a certain time, or joining the Mobilise online 'Cuppa' at 4pm each day).
-This helps give a structure to everything, which will be important if we have to isolate for more than a few weeks.
+Carers we're talking to are finding it helpful to set up a regular routine (e.g. Walking the dog at a certain time, or joining the Mobilise online 'Cuppa' once a week).
+This helps give a structure to everything, which will be important if we are in lockdown or have to isolate for a while.

 3. Revisit the Emergency Plan

 *The* big question carers are asking at the moment is 'What happens if I go down with the virus?'
 Understandably, this causes a lot of worry and it's likely that there's no simple answer.

 That's why a lot of carers are looking again at their emergency plan, and thinking through back up plans.
 Do stay in touch with your local council to know what help is available.
 You might also get some peace of mind by talking about 'What Ifs' with your family and neighbours.